andcoa/CustomerSupportAgent/README.md

-# AI Agent for Service Policy Inquiries
+# AI Customer Service Agent

 ## Objective
 Build a retrieval-augmented AI agent in n8n that reads service-related documents from Google Drive, embeds them into Supabase for vector search, and answers customer inquiries about services, terms, and conditions of a body shop via chat.